simplocms/docs/docs/modules/complete-guide.md

     }
 ```

-After that, it's just everything for the completed using the SEO friendly url slugs!
+After that, it's just everything for the completed using the basic SEO friendly url slugs!
+With the Model URL, you can
+set more things, and about them we will talk on the following rows.

+The `App/Traits/HasUrl` trait offers more methods for manipulate with generated urls.
+You can overwrite the `getUrlSuperiorModels` method,
+which provides an opportunity how define superior models.
+It means that when a system will generate a new url for your model item, these superior
+models will be included for this generating (prefixes).

+When you want to make an url prefix for the current model, then for this purpose it's possible to use `getUrlPrefix` what we have described
+above already.

+If you do not want to have only single url then you can set `$hasSingleUrl` property on `true`.
+TODO!!!

+For turning off automatically url sync, you can use `$manualUrlsSync` property and set it to `true`.
+TODO!!!

+TODO !!! describe about redirecting and something like that.